A-Gr33n/Milestone-Project-4/README.md

 I want to see an overview of the available workout plans and their respective difficulty levels.
 I want to explore a variety of exercises with clear instructions and demonstration videos.
 I want to learn about the benefits of maintaining a healthy lifestyle and staying active.
+I would want to contact the comapny if I have any quries or questions

 As a registered user: